hashicorp/terraform-provider-azurerm/website/docs/d/oracle_autonomous_database_regular.html.markdown

 * `supported_regions_to_clone_to` - The list of regions that support the creation of an Autonomous Database clone or an Autonomous Data Guard standby database.

-* `tags` - A mapping of tags assigned to the Autonomous Databases.
+* `tags` - A mapping of tags assigned to the Autonomous Database.

 * `time_created` - The date and time the Autonomous Database was created.